Tinram/Windows-Survival/README.md

 #### Developing on Windows?
 No!

-With my every body cell bristling these days at the maligned OS, unfortunately I am sometimes forced by on-site work to use Windows.
+Despite my every body cell bristling these days when near the maligned OS, unfortunately I am sometimes forced by on-site work to use Windows.

-The following is a quick reference of mostly common snippets to make a Windows workflow somewhat more bearable.
+The following is a quick reference of mostly common snippets to make Windows workflow somewhat more bearable.

 ## Active Directory

 Corporate environments love Active Directory (AD).

-AD will probably harvest your files from *My Documents* and add to a remote network server.
-Which for PC roaming access is probably what you want, or perhaps not?
+AD will probably harvest your files from *My Documents* and add them to a remote network server.
+For PC roaming probably you probably want this, or perhaps not?

 If not, move your personal files to e.g. `C:/mydocs`